Suggested Courses

 Political Science 821: Mass Political Behavior

-An empirical analysis of the role of mass publics in political life and the factors which determine the formation and expression of political beliefs and attitudes.
+Analyzes empirical evidence on the role of mass publics in political life and the factors which determine the formation and expression of political beliefs and attitudes.

 Political Science 829: Political Communication

-This course examines the role of communication in American politics.
+Examines the role of communication in American politics.
 Topics covered include the communication of politics (e.g., communication by politics elites, effects of mass media and interpersonal communication on political attitudes) as well as the politics of communications (regulation of political communication, policy issues, etc.).
+This course is cross-listed with Journalism 829.

 Political Science 873: American Political Parties